Remke Spijkers (Uden, The Netherlands, 1973)

 Ominous clouds.
 Rays of light gliding across the landscape.
 I am inspired by nature both local and far away.
 Rondane (Norway) feels like coming home.
 Being surrounded by nature can give me an intense feeling of happiness.
 A feeling that everything is right.
 At peace.
 Being surrounded by signs of human interference, however, can feel alienating and oppressive.

-My work involves realistic landscapes – although often with an absurdist atmosphere – and also picturesque, abstract images, for which I use my camera as a paintbrush.
+My work involves realistic landscapes – often with a mysterious and tranquil atmosphere – and also picturesque, impressionistic, abstract images, for which I use my camera as a paintbrush.

 The images have not been extensively ‘Photoshopped’.
 I do not manipulate the images other than a basic finish in Photoshop, such as ’dodge’ and ‘burn’ (i.e. letting parts of the image appear darker or lighter), a process which is also done in the darkroom.
 Everything in the picture was captured on camera, in a single image.
 I show what was present in that moment.
 Sometimes it was already there, sometimes I had to wait for hours or days.